A Hierarchical Approach to Robust Stability of Multiclass Queueing Networks: Introduction

 In Figure \ref{fig:Simulation of DHV Network} we plot a single sample path in the simulation of the DHV network in Figure \ref{fig:DHV Network}.
 In this simulation, classes 2, 4, and 6 have priority at their respective stations.
 We observe that, as time progresses, not only do the individual queues oscillate but, also, the total queue length grows and ``blows up'' as the simulation progresses: the queueing network is unstable.
 This is so even though the network parameters satisfy the {\em nominal load} conditions, i.e., $\rho_1 = \alpha_1(m_1+m_4)<1$, $\rho_2 = \alpha_1(m_2+m_5)<1$, $\rho_3 = \alpha_1(m_3+m_6)<1$, where $\alpha_1$ is the exogenous arrival rate and $m_k$ is the mean service time of class-$k$ jobs.
 Under the nominal-load conditions, there {\em exists} a policy that makes the network stable---for instance, the policy that gives priority to classes $1,2$ and $3$---but the network is not {\em globally} stable: there exist non-idling policies, one of which is policy giving high priority to classes 2, 4, and 6, that destabilize the otherwise stabilizable network.

 For the network to be globally stable, additional conditions must be imposed on the parameters.
 In the DHV network with the 2-4-6 priority policy, these classes form a so-called \textit{pseudostation}: when server $2$ is working on queue $2$, queue $5$ is not being served and there is no input to a (possibly empty) queue $6$.
-These processing conflicts between classes 2, 4, and 6 suggest that adding the requirement $\alpha_1(m_2+m_4+m_6)<2$ to the nominal-load conditions suffices for the stability of the high-priority classes of the network under this policy when the network is in heavy traffic; this is proved in \cite{chen2001existence}.
+These processing conflicts between classes 2, 4, and 6 suggest that adding the requirement $\alpha_1(m_2+m_4+m_6)<2$ to the nominal-load conditions suffices for the stability of the high-priority classes of the network under this policy when the network is in heavy traffic; this is proved in \cite{chen2001existence}. \footnote{Generally, this phenomenon occurs whenever two or more classes of jobs block each other when given high priority in their respective stations.
+The set of these classes are said to constitute \textit{virtual station} if only one job in the set can be processed at any given time.
+The set is called a \textit{pseudostation} if the number of classes that can be processed simultaneously is less than the number of stations (but not necessarily equal to one); see \cite{bramson2008stability} and \cite{hasenbein1997necessary}. }

 Global stability is one notion of robustness.
 A network that is globally stable is robust to the choice of customer prioritization by individual servers.
 Global fluid stability was fully characterized for two-station networks in \cite{dai1996global} and studied in an ad-hoc manner for specific three-station networks; see, e.g., \cite{DHV,dumas1997multiclass}.
 There is, as of now, no framework completely characterizing global stability for multiclass queueing networks with more than two stations.